Supporting Legislation

 The fees charged by local jurisdictions in California for new homes are often unpredictable, and can vary widely by city and by project.
 This lack of transparency – and the risk of facing sudden, unbudgeted fees for new homes – can slow or even block the construction of new housing.

-Development fees, also known as “impact fees,” can reach more than $150,000 per home – but builders often don’t know how these fees add up before they begin the development process.
+Development fees can reach more than $150,000 per home – but builders often don’t know how these fees add up before they begin the development process.

 The current lack of transparency around these fees can slow and discourage the development of new homes.